pianocomposer321/yabs.nvim/README.md

 ## About

 At its heart, yabs.nvim is just a mapping of languages/filetypes to the command that will build and/or run them.
-You provide a string (or a function - more on that later) designating what command to run as well as a function that takes that string as an argument, and any time you run Yabs:build(), the plugin will pass the command for the current filetype to the build function.
+You provide a string (or a function - more on that later) designating what command to run as well as a function that takes that string as an argument.
+Any time you run `Yabs:build()`, the plugin will pass the command for the current filetype to the build function.

 ## Usage
-Yabs has two objects that you will interact with when using the plugin: Yabs, the main plugin object, and Language, which represents a filetype and contains the values used to build files of that type.
+Yabs has two objects that you will interact with when using the plugin: `Yabs`, the main plugin object, and `Language`, which represents a filetype and contains the values used to build files of that type.

 ### Yabs